MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 8. In the **Name** text box, type a name for the bulk deletion job.

-9. Select a date and time for the job start time; preferably a time when users are not in Dynamics 365 apps.
+9. Select a date and time for the job start time; preferably a time when users are not in model-driven apps in Dynamics 365.

 10. Select the **Run this job after every** check box, and then in the **days** list, select the frequency you want the job to run.